Bill Cline

-William Jerome Cline (born September 2, 1943) is a former Canadian football quarterback and defensive back who played for the Ottawa Rough Riders and Saskatchewan Roughriders of the Canadian Football League (CFL).
+William Jerome Cline (born September 2, 1943) is an American former professional football quarterback and defensive back who played for the Ottawa Rough Riders and Saskatchewan Roughriders of the Canadian Football League (CFL).
 He played college football for East Carolina.

-Early life and high school career
+Early life

 Cline was born on September 2, 1943, in Valdese, North Carolina and attended and played football for Valdese High School.
 As a senior in 1960, he was named team MVP while also being selected to the Northwestern 3A All-Conference Team, North Carolina All-State Team, and he was also selected North Carolina Shrine Bowl Team.

 College career

 Cline played college football for East Carolina.
 While with the Pirates he gained a total of 3,383 yards which was an East Carolina record for 25 years.
 He threw for 2,425 yards and 27 touchdowns while also returning punts for the team.
 In 1964 he led the Pirates to a win in the 1964 Tangerine Bowl and was also named the game's MVP.